samuelorji/scala/topics/collections/lists.md

 list is computed _lazily_, or "on-demand", and whose total length is not known at the outset, and may actually be infinite.

-`Set`s are optimized for deduplicated, unordered values while `TreeSet`s can take take advantage on a sort order on the set's elements.
+`Set`s are optimized for deduplicated, unordered values while `TreeSet`s can take advantage on a sort order on the set's elements.
 These have _map-like_ counterparts which associate with each item, which we call the _key_, a secondary associated value of another type (which is our choice), allowing the associated values to be accessed using a key as an index.
 These types are called `Map` and `TreeMap`, respectively.

 Other types in the collections library provide generalizations of these interfaces for when we need to operate